sentinel-seed/sentinel/packages/vscode/README.md

 ### Checking Prompts for Safety Issues

 1. Select the text you want to analyze
-2. Right-click and choose "Sentinel: Analyze Selection for Safety"
+2. Right-click and choose "Sentinel: Analyze"
 3. View the THSP gate results with confidence level

 ### Understanding Analysis Results